nodeshift/nodejs-reference-architecture/docs/development/protecting-code.md

 The motivations that have been mentioned include:

-* protection intelectual property by marking it harder for the code to be copied.
+* protection of intellectual property by making it harder for the code to be copied.
 * making it easier to pursue those who copy it by ensuring it takes more than casual/accidental access to the code to see it.